Fundamental importance and emotional impact of iconic soundtracks in modern cinema

 The Lord of the Rings and Howard Shore's musical epic

-Celtic inspiration in James Horner's Braveheart
+Celtic inspiration in Braveheart by James Horner

-The music reflects the sacrifice and passion for freedom, making the listener connect with the story in an intimate way.
+The music reflects sacrifice and passion for freedom, making the listener connect with the story in an intimate way.

 Its dramatic orchestration and moving melodies make this soundtrack an enduring symbol of historical cinema.